 Learning handwriting is about more than acquiring a handy skill.
 According to Professor Rhona Stainthorp, who researches reading and writing at the University of Reading, studies have repeatedly shown that the more fluent children’s handwriting is, the better the content of their essays will be.

 “If you can automate handwriting and you can automate spelling, then writing takes up less processing space in your brain,” she said.
 “So there’s more cognitive processing available for what you put on the page itself, and the quality of what you produce is enhanced.”

 And it is a process that cannot be matched by typing words instead of writing them.
 “The point about typing is that you’re selecting a letter,” graphologist Adam Brand said.
 “When you’re writing, you’re actually forming it.

 “When you have a keyboard, you have a pattern.
 When you have a piece of paper, you can write however you want.
 It frees up your creativity.
 It’s the difference between playing a violin and hitting a triangle.
 The subtlety required for handwriting is so much greater.”

 Besides, there is no guarantee that typing will be remotely useful by the time today’s primary pupils reach adulthood, according to Dr Webb.
 “With voice recognition and Google glass, why are we wedded to the keyboard?” she said.

-She also pointed out that it was a mistake to assume handwriting was irrelevant to modern children’s lives.
-Most adults rarely picked up a pen, but the same was not yet true of students, who were still expected to sit exams with pen and paper.
+She also pointed out that it was a mistake to assume handwriting was irrelevant to modern children’s lives: students were still expected to sit exams with pen and paper.
 And, she added, although adults might not use handwriting in their daily lives, they nonetheless had the option to use it.

 “We have at our fingertips a range of modes of writing,” Dr Webb said.
 “We’re very fortunate.
 Think about taking away a whole area of skills from future generations.
 They won’t have that choice.”